ivuorinen/starred/README.md

 - [mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning](https://github.com/mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning) - A customised jail with action and filter file for Fail2Ban.
 This jail is based on the recidive jail but makes use of a simple text file to enable extended and permanent bans.
 - [mitchross/k3s-argocd-starter](https://github.com/mitchross/k3s-argocd-starter) - starter kit for k3s, argocd
 - [mtdvio/every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
-- [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix) - 😎 A curated list of the best resources in the Nix community [maintainer=@cyntheticfox]
 - [notthebee/AutoASPM](https://github.com/notthebee/AutoASPM) - A script that automatically activates ASPM for all supported devices on Linux.
 Moved to https://git.notthebe.ee/notthebee/AutoASPM
 - [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 - [oppoverbakke/awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.